Born Innocent (film): Effect on rape awareness

 Blair cited what she felt was one positive outcome of the film, saying that she thought it made it easier for rape survivors to come forward.

 Subsequent airing

 In a response to the incident, re-airings in the late 1970s and 1980s did not air any of the rape sequence.
 The California rape influenced the establishment of the Family Viewing Hour which became briefly mandatory for the networks in the late 1970s, as the movie's first hour was aired from 8 to 9 PM Eastern Time, when some children may not have been in bed.

 Home media

 After the edited re-airings in the 1980s, the uncut version appeared on VHS in numerous budget-priced editions.
 In 2004, VCI Entertainment released Born Innocent on DVD with the rape scene included.
-More recently, a remastered version of the unedited version is available on the Shout Factory Channel via Amazon Prime.
+More recently, a remastered version of the unedited version is available through Amazon Prime Video.